5 Vegetables Fries That Don’t Make Me Feel Like I’m Eating Cardboard

 Add another ingredient or two to the mix — anything from herbs and cheese to flavored oils and breading for a final flourish.
 Then, of course, there’s no shortage of dipping options.

-Preheat the oven to 425°F. Start with one pound of beets (about two large beets).
+Preheat the oven to 425°F. Start with about one pound of beets (about two large beets).
 Peel and cut them into sticks that are 1/2-inch wide.
 Toss with 1 tablespoon olive oil and 1/2 teaspoon salt.
 Spread in a single layer on a parchment-lined baking sheet and cook for 20 to 25 minutes.
 Optional: Sprinkle with 1/4 cup grated Parmesan when the fries come out of the oven.

 With their firm texture and length, parsnips make a great candidate for fries.
 Give their sweet, earthy flavor an herbaceous lift with chopped fresh rosemary.